-Today I’m going to show you how to set up a payment process… for your customers so it’s easy for them to make a purchase from you!.
+Today I’m going to show you how to set up a payment process for your customers so it’s easy for them to make a purchase from you!.

 Between all the software tools and payment processing options out there so I’ll show you how to narrow it down to 1 (maybe 2) that work for you!

-Because let’s face it, there’s a ton of options out there and it can get confusion knowing how they all work together, or if they even do.
+There’s a ton of options out there and it can get confusion knowing how they all work together, or if they even do.

 This is an introduction to an ongoing series that will give you step-by-step blueprints for payment processing workflows that you can use in your business.

-In other words, I’m gonna show you the off-the-shelf software to use, which merchant account option to use, and how to put it all together so that it absolutely works for you without question.
+I’m gonna show you the off-the-shelf software to use, which merchant account option to use, and how to put it all together so that it absolutely works for you without question.

 So to start, a payment workflow is, really, all about your customer and this covers the process up to, AND AFTER the sale.